elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 * Data should be deposited into one of the many repositories that implement BrAPI, as this enables both validation and findability, through the [FAIDARE plant data discovery service](https://urgi.versailles.inrae.fr/faidare/).

-## Collecting and depositing plant phenotyping data in a dedicated repository
+## Plant Data Deposition

 ### Description
+Finally you need to identify where to can deposit and publish the plant phenotyping data, given that there is no global centralized archives for that type of data.
 You are managing your own repository of plant phenotyping data and you feed it from datasets produced in different collaborative projects.
 Some partners of these projects use their own data management platforms, while others collect data manually into excel spreadsheets.
 You want to ensure that the uptake of the data from your partners and its import in your repository is easy and includes a step of validation of the metadata upon intake.

 ### Considerations